samlanth/Chess-001/README.md

   Best games database for discovery of good predictors and classifiers.
   No manual fine tuning of parameters.
   Hiearchical decomposition of the problem.
-  Splitting of intensive computation into mult-threads.
+  Splitting of intensive computation into multi-threads.

 Future feature set:
   Distribution of the learning algorithm on the Web.